siinwook/ResNet-CIFAR10-from-Scratch/results/README.md

 This document summarizes the main experimental results and my observations.

-Training conditions of 2,3 are indicated below
+Training conditions of experiment 2,3 are indicated below

 ---